michelelissoni/QClassiPy/docs/get_started.md

 QClassiPy is not just a tool to modify a map but also to draw it yourself.

 14. Reopen QClassiPy and the tile list (steps 4-6).
-You will see that the tile you edited earlier is now red rather than green ("Incomplete" tiles are in green, "Complete" tiles in red).
+You will see that the tile you edited earlier is now red rather than green.
+This is meant to help you remember which tiles you've already edited: "Incomplete" tiles are in green, "Complete" tiles in red.
 Now select a nearby tile (for example, row 71 in the table).

 15. This time, we want to draw the map ourselves.
 To erase what has already been drawn, the easiest way is to select as draw value "0|NULL".
 This value is the same one indicated in the `Null value` field just above: the drawing tools will therefore now behave as erasers.
 Choose the `Selection` tool and draw a polygon around the whole tile.
 The previous map will be erased.